 What should I tell my health care provider before taking efavirenz?

 Before taking efavirenz, tell your health care provider:

 - If you are allergic to efavirenz or any other medicines.

-- If you have ever had mental illness or are using drugs or alcohol.
+- If you have ever used street drugs or large amounts of alcohol.

-- If you have ever had seizures or are taking medicine for seizures.
+- If you have had a seizure or if you take a medicine to help prevent seizures.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Efavirenz may affect the way other medicines or products work, and other medicines and products may affect how efavirenz works.
-Taking efavirenz together with certain medicines or products may cause serious and/or life-threatening side effects.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take, especially if you are taking Atripla or elbasvir / grazoprevir (brand name: Zepatier).
+Efavirenz may affect the way other medicines or products work, and other medicines or products may affect how efavirenz works.
+Taking efavirenz together with certain medicines or products may cause serious side effects.

 How should I take efavirenz?